Yellow Vest Protesters Fueled By Anger Over Notre Dame Funds March In Paris

 Yellow vest protests grew violent on Saturday as firefighters battled several fires amid clouds of tear gas in eastern Paris.

-Protesters set ablaze a car, motorbikes and barricades near the Place de la République as they took to the streets of Paris and other French cities for the 23rd Saturday in a row, the Associated Press reported.
-This time they say they are outraged the government could raise more than a billion dollars to help restore the burned Notre Dame cathedral, while their demands to fight wealth inequality remain overlooked.
+Protesters set ablaze a car, motorbikes and barricades near the Place de la République as they took to the streets of Paris and other French cities for the 23rd Saturday in a row, The Associated Press reported.
+This time they say they are outraged the government could raise more than a billion dollars to help restore the burned Notre Dame cathedral while their demands to fight wealth inequality remain overlooked.

-By late afternoon, police were firing tear gas and water cannons to disperse a tense crowd of several thousand people around France's Finance Ministry.
+By late afternoon, police were firing tear gas and water cannons to disperse a tense crowd of several thousand people around France's finance ministry.
 Firefighters acted fast to put out several small fires in the area.
 NPR's Eleanor Beardsley reports from the scene that emergency personnel carried out the wounded on stretchers.

 French police detained 189 people and took 110 into custody.
-The Interior Ministry says there were 6,700 protesters in Paris and more than 10,000 around country.
+The Interior Ministry says there were 6,700 protesters in Paris and more than 10,000 across country.

 Activists have marched in the streets every Saturday since November urging French President Emmanuel Macron to respond to a social crisis that has crippled the working class and elderly in France.